tamanna-boora/failsafe/README.md

 ## the problem

 So here's the thing — by the time end-sem results show who failed, it's already too late to actually help anyone.
 Most colleges have no early warning system.
-A student could be struggling for months and nobody notices until grades drop.

-I wanted to fix that.
+A student could be struggling for months and nobody notices until grades drop.I wanted to fix that.
 Or at least take a shot at it.

 FAILSAFE looks at things like attendance, study time, family background, past grades — basically all the stuff that quietly predicts trouble — and flags students who are heading toward failure.
 Then it explains why (using SHAP) and suggests what faculty could actually do about it.